-- Grades are based on the quality, content, and punctuality of the work submitted.
-Late assignments lose one grade point (A to B) each week they are late.
+- Grades are based on quality, content and punctuality of work submitted.
+Late assignments lose one grade point (A to B) for each week they are late.

 - Assignments that are not turned in receive an F.

-- The final grade averages all weighted grades received during the semester.
+- The final grade is an average of all weighted grades received during the semester.

 - Assignments are DUE at the end of class.